Richard P. Harmond: Students

 Among the many graduate students that Harmond mentored and advised over the years at St. John's is historian Gregory Dehler, the author of two books, who has written that, "I first learned to be an historian at St. John’s University in Jamaica, New York where I earned both my bachelor’s and master’s degrees," and "I will forever be interested in good historical biographies.
-I will always want to know who were the actors of the past through accounts of their lives.
+I will always want to know who the actors of the past were through accounts of their lives.
 I am eternally grateful to my professors at St. John’s for showing me this approach to our craft."

-Although Harmond specialized in the Progressive Era of American History, one of the graduate students who worked under him (Geoffrey Cahn) and whose dissertation he supervised actually specialized in German history – Cahn's dissertation topic was "Weimar Culture and Society as Seen Through American Eyes.
+Although Harmond specialized in the Progressive Era of American History, one of the graduate students who worked under him (Geoffrey Cahn) and whose dissertation he supervised specialized in German history – Cahn's dissertation topic was "Weimar Culture and Society as Seen Through American Eyes.
 Weimar Music: The View From America."
 Aside from teaching for several decades, Cahn went on to found The Holocaust Reconciliation Project to help the current generation of Germans deal with the guilt or shame they may have from previous generations.